rstelzleni/USD/build_scripts/pypi/README.md

 from the whl files that are uploaded.
 The above publishes to the test server, to publish to the main PyPI archive remove the `repository-url` parameter.

-## Steps to Add Support For New Python
+## Steps to Add Support For New Python Versions

 To support a new version of python 3 it should be as easy as adding a new build to the matrix for each platform you want to support.
 If the build environment has